girldevelopit/gdi-featured-html-css-intro/README.md

 # Intro to HTML/CSS
-Slides and materials are hosted at [http://roenok.github.io/gdi-core-html-css/](http://roenok.github.io/gdi-core-html-css/).
+Slides and materials are hosted at [http://girldevelopit.github.io/gdi-core-html-css/](http://girldevelopit.github.io/gdi-core-html-css/).

 ## Course description
 This is a 4-part, 8-hour course.

 Want to learn how to build your own website?
-Already have your own Tumblr/WordPress/etc site, but want to have more control over it?
+Already have your own site and want to have more control over it?
 Interested in learning to program but want to start small?
-This class is for you!
+If you answered yes to any of the questions above, this course is for you!

-We will guide you through the basics of HTML and CSS, give you some readily-applicable skills, and answer any questions you may have along the way.
+This beginner course will guide you through the basics of HTML and CSS.
+By the end of the class, you will have developed a first version of your own website.

-## Credits
-This is the GDIRDU Core Intro to HTML/CSS curriculum.
-It is based on the Girl Develop It Core HTML/CSS curriculum.
-It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers, and modified by Sylvia Richardson.

 ### Prerequisites:
 No previous experience is required.